Who initiated the LEOSS project?

 The EITaF and the German Society for Infectious Diseases have joined forces to establish a clinical patient registry for patients infected with SARS-CoV‑2.

-What are the goals and visions of this project?
+What were the goals and visions of this project?

 What happens with the data and how is data access regulated?

-Data will be available for research purposes in different variations.
-A public use file as a condensed data set is already available on our website.
+Data is available for research purposes in different variations.
+A public use file as a condensed data set was available on our website.
 For more in-depth research a larger data set can be requested which is subject to several further anonymization processes.
 Data use and access is governed by the Board of Investigators (BoI) and the Global Scientific Council (GSC).
 For more details see our Data Use and Access Policy.

 I have heard of other surveys on SARS-CoV‑2.
 Why should I contribute to LEOSS?